SCCNPS

 Marine Life Protection Act Initiative

-directs the state to reevaluate and redesign California’s system of marine protected areas (MPAs) for more effective protection of the state's marine life and habitats.
+The MLPA directed the state to reevaluate and redesign California’s system of marine protected areas (MPAs) for more effective protection of the state’s marine life and habitats.

-The MLPA also requires that the best readily available science be used in the redesign process, as well as the advice and assistance of scientists, resource managers, experts, stakeholders and members of the public.
+The MLPA also required that the best readily available science be used in the redesign process, as well as the advice and assistance of scientists, resource managers, experts, stakeholders and members of the public.

 In a letter dated October 15, 2009, the South Coast Chapter recommended the highest level of protection for the Palos Verdes Peninsula.
-After studying the three competing proposals, we strongly favored Proposal 3, which creates by far the most protection for shoreline habitats such as beaches, rocky shores, and surf grass beds.
+After studying the three competing proposals, we strongly favored Proposal 3, which would create by far the most protection for shoreline habitats such as beaches, rocky shores, and surf grass beds.

 Palos Verdes is one of the few places within the South Coast Region where one can find a huge diversity of habitats, including the rocky intertidal, sandy and gravel beaches, surf grass beds, kelp forest, underwater pinnacles, and submarine canyon walls.
 It also harbors marine mammal haul outs, and critical bird and marine mammal foraging areas.